 - activities undertaken by the school inclusive of those outside of the normal school hours and away from the school site - who, work, volunteer or supply services to our school that is all staff (teaching and support staff), children on placement, the Proprietors and volunteers working in the school. - 1.3.
 Our staff will follow the School's separate procedures for dealing with children who go missing, particularly on repeat occasions.
 They should act to identify any risk of abuse and neglect, including sexual abuse or exploitation.
 The school will put in place appropriate safeguarding policies, procedures and responses for children who go missing from education, particularly on repeat occasions.
 Staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
-More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE (DfE: September, 2019). - 2.
-Missing, Exploited and Trafficked Children (MET): Within our Local Authority, the acronym MET is used to identify all children who are missing; believed to be at risk of or being sexually exploited; or who are at risk of or are being trafficked.
-Given the close links between all of these issues, there has been a considered response to join all three issues so that cross over of risk is not missed.
+More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE (DfE: September, 2024).

+2. Children who are absent from Education: